The Wallflowers: 2021–present: Exit Wounds

 The band's seventh studio album, Exit Wounds, was released on July 9, 2021 on New West Records.
-With the release of the new album, Dylan would reiterate that the band's sound is an extension of his solo work, saying "There's never been one lineup that's made two records.
+With the release of the album, Dylan reiterated that the band's sound is an extension of his solo work, saying "There's never been one lineup that's made two records.
 So the constant is myself.
 If you think there's a sound of The Wallflowers, I'm making that with my choices in the studio and with my songs and voice."
 It was produced by Butch Walker, and the band announced a 53-date arena tour to promote the album (which was postponed to 2022 due to the COVID-19 pandemic).
-About writing the album, Dylan says, "I was just also writing during a time when the world felt like it was falling apart.
+About writing the album, Dylan stated, "I was just also writing during a time when the world felt like it was falling apart.
 That changes the way you address even the simplest things, because you have panic in your mind all the time.
-You have anxiety.
-And you also have hope.
-And it’s all in there."
+You have anxiety... you also have hope... it’s all in there."
 The album was well received and scored the band their highest position on a Billboard albums chart, with the album debuting at No. 3 on Billboard's Top Album Sales Chart.
 The band promoted the new album with a number of television appearances, debuting their new single on Jimmy Kimmel Live! on April 8, 2021, in addition to performances on Good Morning America, The Late Show with Stephen Colbert, and other network television shows.

-The band's planned 2022 tour with Matchbox Twenty, which had already been postponed from 2020, was postponed again to 2023 and The Wallflowers had to drop off the tour due to scheduling conflicts.
-The band went ahead to schedule their own headlining tour in North America, announcing initial dates in April 2022, and continued to tour into 2023, with numerous sold out shows.

-On October 14, 2023, Jakob Dylan and former Wallflowers guitarist Michael Ward reunited for the first time in over 20 years in Las Vegas, with Dylan being a surprise guest at Ward's show, joining him for "One Headlight."
+The band's planned 2022 tour with Matchbox Twenty, which had already been postponed from 2020, was postponed again until 2023 due to scheduling conflicts.
+The band scheduled their own headlining tour in North America, announcing initial dates in April 2022, continuing to tour into 2023, with many sold out shows.
+On October 14, 2023, Jakob Dylan and former Wallflowers guitarist Michael Ward reunited for the first time in over 20 years in Las Vegas with Dylan being a surprise guest at Ward's show, joining him for "One Headlight."
 On April 1, 2024, Ward died due to complications of diabetes.
-The band paid tribute to him in a Facebook post from their official page on April 3, 2024.
+The band paid tribute to him on their Facebook on April 3, 2024.

-On May 7, 2024, the band announced they would perform Bringing Down the Horse live in its entirety for the first time at a special show at the Palace Theatre on October 2 in Los Angeles, California.
+On May 7, 2024, the band announced they would perform Bringing Down the Horse live in its entirety for the first time at a special show at the Palace Theater on October 2 in Los Angeles.